nikulkarni/webdriver-accessibility/README.md

 webdriver-accessibility
 =======================

 Ever wanted to do accessibility scanning in your WebDriver tests in Java? webdriver-accessibility is a Java tool that helps you run accessibility audits using [selenium webdriver][1] and [GoogleChrome accessibility-developer-tools][2].
 It relies on [GoogleChrome accessibility-developer-tools][2] to run the audit.
 Once the audit is run, the tool returns a meaningful Java object which can be used for reporting later.
 The tool also takes a screenshot of your webpage and marks errors & warnings.
 Currently errors are bordered with red and warnings with yellow.
 This project is decoupled from Webdriver project in the sense that user would need to pass along a WebDriver object.
-It also assumes user is already on a page which he/she intends to run accessibility audits using this tool
+It is assumed that the user is already on the page where accessibility scan is required to be run.
 This is what you would do,

 ```
    AccessibilityScanner scanner = new AccessibilityScanner(driver);